What Are Bridging Loans?

 Providers who do offer this do so only where they have cast-iron security in place, which may include either several properties or another asset entirely.

-In keeping with the higher risk, 100% LTV bridging finance often comes with higher fees.
+In keeping with the higher risk, 100% LTV often comes with higher fees.

-What is the Interest Rate for Commercial Bridging Loans?
+What are the Interest Rates for Bridging Loans?

 - Duration: 12 months